awsdocs/aws-elemental-mediapackage-user-guide/doc_source/cdn-auth-setup.md

 ## Step 2: Store the value as a secret in AWS Secrets Manager<a name="cdn-aut-setup-secret"></a>

 Store the same value that you use in your custom origin HTTP header as a *secret* in AWS Secrets Manager\.
 The secret must use the same AWS account and Region settings as your AWS Elemental MediaPackage resources\.
-AWS Elemental MediaPackage doesn't support sharing secrets across accounts or Regions\.
+MediaPackage doesn't support sharing secrets across accounts or Regions\.
 However, you can use the same secret across multiple endpoints in the same Region and on the same account\.

 **To store a secret in Secrets Manager**